Income Protection for Doctors

 Is Income Protection Insurance Appropriate for You?

-As a doctor, you may have a mortgage, a family, and children in private education.
+As a medical professional, you may have a mortgage, a family, and children in private education.
 Even for single doctors, financial commitments may mean that being unable to work for a period due to an accident or illness in the workplace can lead to financial discomfort.

-If you are unable to work for a time, do you have another family member who can take the strain of the family finances or are you the sole breadwinner?
+If you are unable to work for a time, do you have another family member who can take the strain off the family finances or are you the sole breadwinner?

 Income Protection For Doctors From Top UK Companies.
 Quick Form.
 Start The Process Online

-For income protection, it means a policy can offset against the sick pay period with the deferred period put in place to commence a year after an initial claim takes place.
+For income protection, it means a policy can offset against the NHS sick pay period with the deferred period put in place to commence a year after an initial claim takes place.
+This means the income protection policy activates when NHS sick pay stops paying you.
 It helps reduce the cost of monthly premiums.

-A self-employed doctor working in private practice would only be entitled to the UK government sickness benefit of less than £100 per week for 28 weeks if they were not able to work.
+A self-employed doctor working in private practice would only be entitled to the UK government sickness insurance that brings a benefit of less than £100 per week for 28 weeks if they were not able to work.
 It is not a viable option for maintaining any reasonable living standard.

 How Can Insurance Hero Help You?